 Simunov B, Mrzljak A, Jurekovic Z, Zidovec Lepej S, Bainrauch A, Pavicic Saric J, Hruskar Z, Radmanic L, Vilibic-Cavlek T. Parvovirus B19 status in liver, kidney and pancreas transplant candidates: A single center experience.
 World J Transplant 2022; In press

 Core Tip: Many liver, kidney, or pancreas transplant recipients are parvovirus B19 seronegative and at risk for primary disease and severe manifestations.
-Serological studies on pretransplant could simplify the diagnostic work-up of anemia posttransplant in these complex patients.
+Serological studies on pretransplant could simplify the diagnostic work-up of anemia after transplantation in these complex patients.

 INTRODUCTION

 Parvovirus B19 (B19V) is a small non-enveloped single-stranded DNA virus of the family Parvoviridae, genus Erythroparvovirus[1].
 It was first discovered in a healthy blood donor[2] and then linked to aplastic crises in children with sickle cell anemia[3].
 Subsequently, the major presentation, erythema infectiosum (fifth disease), was described[4].
-B19V mainly infects the human erythroid progenitor cell[5].
+B19V mainly infects the human erythroid progenitor cells[5].
 The cellular receptor is globoside (erythrocyte P antigen), found on erythroid cells, erythroid precursors and red cells of the placenta and fetal myocardium, fetal liver, and some megakaryocytes and endothelial cells[6].
 Rarely, individuals may lack blood group P antigen, which confers resistance to B19V infection[7].

 In healthy individuals, the disease is often asymptomatic or occurs as a two-phase illness: fever and non-specific influenza-like symptoms during the early phase of viremia, followed by erythema, arthralgia, or both, at the time of appearance of specific antiviral antibodies[8,9].
 The cutaneous manifestations of B19V infection vary.
 Four basic patterns have been reported: exanthema, gloves-and-socks, periflexural, and palpable purpura[10].
 A robust humoral immune response is required to control B19V infection and clear DNAemia.
 Neutralizing antibodies to B19V structural proteins appear to confer life-long protective immunity[11].
-Therefore, in immunocompromised patients unable to mount sufficient antibody response, the infection may persist and cause pure red cell aplasia and chronic anemia[12,13].
+Therefore, in immunocompromized patients unable to mount sufficient antibody response, the infection may persist and cause pure red cell aplasia and chronic anemia[12,13].
 More recently, other disease manifestations have been reported, ranging from hepatitis and myocarditis to meningoencephalitis[14-17].

 In the transplant setting, B19V is long known to cause persistent anemia and pure red cell aplasia due to the inability of the immunosuppressed host to clear the virus[18-20].
-The epidemiology of B19V infection in solid organ transplant (SOT) recipients is unknown, with wide variances of rates reported from different studies, from 0% to 58%[21-24].
+The epidemiology of B19V infection in solid organ transplant (SOT) recipients is unknown, with wide variances of rates reported in different studies, from 0% to 58%[21-24].
 Some recent studies report a much lower rate, under 15%[23,25].
 It is noteworthy that the immune response mediates non-hematological manifestations of B19V infection; thus immune-mediated symptoms may be absent or blunted in transplant recipients.
 Therefore, a high level of suspicion should be present to diagnose the infection.

-Serology may not reliably establish the diagnosis in the transplant population due to the inability to produce a sufficient antibody response and polymerase chain reaction (PCR) to detect viral DNA should be used in this population[11].
+Serology may not reliably establish the diagnosis in the transplant population due to the inability to produce a sufficient antibody response, and polymerase chain reaction (PCR) should be used to detect viral DNA in this population[11].
 High-level viremia is more likely associated with symptomatic disease[11].
 Conversely, if detected at low levels, persistent DNAemia after infection may not be clinically significant[11].
-Despite the lack of robust data, intravenous immunoglobulins (IVIg) and the decrease of immunosuppression levels are the mainstay of treatment of SOT recipients with symptomatic B19V infection[11,19].
+Despite the lack of robust data, intravenous administration of immunoglobulins (IVIg) and decrease of immunosuppression levels are the mainstay of treatment of SOT recipients with symptomatic B19V infection[11,19].
 Although IVIg's optimal dosage and duration are unknown, most patients respond well to treatment.
 Unfortunately, recurrence of anemia is common[26-28].
 There are preliminary reports of foscarnet being used for treatment[29].
 Cidofovir has shown in vitro efficacy, but further research is needed[30].
 Also, the conversion from calcineurin inhibitor-based immunosuppression to everolimus has been described[31].